Barn Chores – Daily, Weekly, Monthly, and Yearly

 Scoop paddocks and dry lots, too.

 I’m also a huge fan of scooping paddocks and pastures daily.
-This is reasonable if you have a smaller set up for horse turnout, not so easy if you have a literal back 40.
+This is reasonable if you have a smaller setup for horse turnout, but not so easy if you have a literal back 40.
 This helps with fly control, pasture maintenance, parasite and worm population reduction, and even water quality.
 Many romantic and beautiful creeks and water sources can get polluted with manure runoff.

 If there’s poop, it needs to be scooped.
 Grass or otherwise.